qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/product-specifications.md

 ## Functional Specifications

+### Welcome page

+**Description**: The application include 2 buttons: login button and register button.
+These button link to login and register pages.
+The page also include logo and info about site.

+#### Functional requirements

+Navigate to Login page:

+- User clicks on login button.
+- The system redirects user to login page.

+Navigate to Register page:

+- User clicks on register button.
+- The system redirects user to register page.

+### Register page

+**Description**: The page include 2 buttons: login button and register button (these button link to login and register pages); 4 fields: username, email, password, confirm password; create account button
+Page also include logo and info about site

 ### Administrator use case

 **Use case:** Login to system with internal account.

-**Brief Description**
-The administrator logins by the supplied account to get authorization accesses to the Garage Services Booking Dashboard System with Admin role.
+**Description**: The administrator logins by the supplied account to get authorization accesses to the Garage Services Booking Dashboard System with Admin role.

 Initial Step-By-Step Description: